joanLeBaptiste/RasaFlaskWebsite/README.md

-# ProjetChatBot
+# chatbot project

 ## Description
-This project aims to demonstrate the functionalities of my application.
-It uses Flask for the backend and React for the frontend.
+this projet use Flask to communicate with a rasa chatbot
 ## Installation
 1. Clone this repository to your local machine.
 2. Install Python dependencies in  directory :